 Linda Auerbach Allderdice is a litigation partner in the firm's Los Angeles and San Francisco offices and heads the firm's Labor, Employment and Benefits Practice Group in California.
-She is well versed in handling complex litigation in all aspects of labor and employment law, including wage and hour class action and Private Attorney Generals Act (PAGA) litigation, discrimination, harassment and whistleblowing claims, as well as trade secret litigation.
-She advises clients on compliance with state and federal labor and employment laws, is often part of merger and acquisition (M&A) deal teams with responsibility for labor and employment due diligence, and represents companies in matters involving labor relations for management.
+She is well versed in handling complex litigation in all aspects of labor and employment law, including wage and hour class action and Private Attorney Generals Act (PAGA) litigation, discrimination, harassment and whistleblower claims, as well as trade secret litigation.
+She advises clients on compliance with state and federal labor and employment laws, handles labor and employment due diligence as part of merger and acquisition (M&A) deal teams, conducts internal investigations concerning workplace compliance issues and harassment complaints, and represents companies in matters involving labor relations for management.
 These include matters regarding union representation, collective bargaining and unfair labor practice proceedings before the National Labor Relations Board (NLRB) as well as in negotiating project labor accords and neutrality agreements.

 Ms. Allderdice works with clients in a wide range of industries, including transportation, hospitality, real estate, personnel services and staffing, manufacturing, electronics and technology, entertainment, healthcare and retail.
 Regularly appearing in state and federal courts and before administrative agencies and arbitration tribunals, Ms. Allderdice litigates a broad spectrum of employment-related disputes, including discrimination, harassment, whistleblower and wrongful termination claims; wage and hour individual as well as collective or class action claims; unfair competition, trade secrets and defecting employee claims; and defamation and privacy issues.
 Ms. Allderdice regularly participates in alternative dispute resolution, including mediations and arbitrations of employment-related disputes, and conducts mandated sexual harassment training.
 Ms. Allderdice counsels employers on compliance with state and federal employment-related regulatory statutes.

 Ms. Allderdice counsels and provides advice on a wide range of employment-related matters, including compliance with state and federal regulatory statutes, employment law issues arising from mergers and acquisitions including the sale and acquisition of hotel and resort properties, and corporate organization, restructuring and communications.